go-martini/martini/README.md

 * **Fully compatible with the [http.HandlerFunc](http://godoc.org/net/http#HandlerFunc) interface.**

 ## More Middleware
-For more middleware and functionality, check out the [martini-contrib](http://github.com/codegangsta/martini-contrib) repository.
+For more middleware and functionality, check out the repositories in the  [martini-contrib](https://github.com/martini-contrib) organization.

 ## Table of Contents
 * [Classic Martini](#classic-martini)